-The normal screening methodology for controlled substances shall be urinalysis, collected by a representative of the Board of Education at a designated site.
+The normal screening methodology for controlled substances shall be urinalysis, with collection of the specimen by a representative of the Board of Education at a designated site.
 The presence of alcohol will be determined by an Alcohol Screening Device (ASD) or an Evidential Breath Testing Device administered by an individual certified in accordance with 49 C.F.R.
 40.211 and 49 C.F.R.
 40.213.